springfield-ham-radio/ham-radio-driver/README.md

 ```typescript
 getRadioModel(): string
 ```
-Returns the radio model name from the protocol configuration.
+Returns the radio model name from the radio configuration.

 ##### getNumberMemorySegments
 ```typescript
 getNumberMemorySegments(): number
 ```
-Returns the total number of memory segments defined in the protocol.
+Returns the total number of memory segments defined in the radio configuration.

 ## Examples